Soccer, volleyball, baseball, softball, men's and women's basketball and football will host summer camps

 He completed his master's in sports psychology from Tennessee's Sports Studies program in 2006.

-Fox and his wife Tiffany have a son, Brendan.
+Fox and his wife Tiffany have two kids, Brendan and Emery.

 - Men's Sports